-The Lord has certainly shown us how the work that has been done here in the Felician Mission was well done.
+The Lord has certainly shown us how the work that had been done here in the Felician Mission was well done.
 The third day of work brought more repairs.
-The shades that were in the activity center were damaged by the heavy rains; and they were changed as Eric and Peter showed the teens how to measure, cut, and hang the new shades.
+The shades that were in the activity center had been damaged by the heavy rains and needed to be changed.
+Eric and Peter showed the teens how to measure, cut, hang the new shades.
 They also installed flood lights in the back of the volunteer house for safety precautions.

 We welcome back to the Felician Haiti Mission Eric and Peter, who share their time, talent and treasure with us each year.
 We are so grateful for these two men who come to our mission to share themselves with our teens so they might learn something new.
 These young teens then feel so good about themselves.
 This is the cycle of human dignity at its best.
 And we get to watch its grace before us.

 Yes, we keep seeing the Lord and find him in our midst right here.
 Eric and Peter arrived and got right to work!
 Another busy day is ahead of us with the guys.

 “Give aid to all without exception; your vocation obliges you not to exclude anyone, for everybody is our neighbor.”
 These words written by our foundress, Mother Mary Angela, were seen in action on Monday, September 7, when the Mother Angela Clinic team accepted its latest invitation to “serve where needed.”